froilansam/QUESTudyante/README.md

 5. Run the application using `node index.js` or `nodemon` if you have installed it (`npm install nodemon -g`).

-## Quirks

-If you want to enable the database part of the application, then you have to check the following first:
-- MySQL should be installed
-- You have a usable credential to login to your MySQL database, provide them in the .env file
-- You have created a database in MySQL, provide the name in the .env file
-- You have a table called 'users' with the following columns
-    - id (*int, not null, auto_increment*)
-    - name (*varchar(50), not null*)
-    - age (*int*)
-- Set *id* column as the primary key
-- Your table should have at least one record

-Once all of those are satisfied, you should be able to see your list of users in the `/index` route when you run the app.
+Once all of those are satisfied, you should be able to see your list of users in the `/parents/login` route when you run the app.

+# Technologies Used

+## Programming Language

+- Javascript

+## Frameworks

+- Node.JS
+- ExpressJs

+## Libraries

+- Mobix
+- Moment
+- Paymaya SDK